Samuel McIntire: Life and career

 He was a skilled artisan, especially in furniture, and his skill extended to sculpting.
 Among his works are busts of Voltaire and John Winthrop, the first governor of Massachusetts; both are now owned by the American Antiquarian Society in Worcester, Massachusetts.
+The woodcarver talent was passed down through the McIntire family.
+The wood sculptures were very finely detailed which made them resemble marble sculptures.
+McIntire's work within architecture was closely resembled Rococo of Europe within the ornaments of doorways and rooms within the Federal style1.
+Even though McIntire would repeat his pieces which caused him to fix any issues within the design to make the piece the way he wanted it to look.
+Between him and his predecessor Richard Munday, McIntire had more personal talent.

-McIntire was buried in the Burying Point Cemetery, Salem, where his epitaph reads:
+The details within the McIntire's wood work were very detailed, proportional, rhythmic and poetic.
+He was able to use a lot of different shapes within his designs.
+One of his best pieces of work was within the Pingree House where he used rectangles throughout the designs for the interior space with a lot of different ornament ascent within.
+This design was described as elegant since the pieces went together within the interior space.
+On the facade of the building, the same elegance was used for the entryway.
+McIntire kept everything proportional to the whole building as well as the details.
+His style was different from the Adams Style of England due to the simplicity of the work.

 "In Memory of Mr. Samuel McIntire who died Feb.
 6, 1811, Æt.
 54. He was distinguished for Genius in Architecture, Sculpture, and Musick: Modest and sweet Manners rendered him pleasing: Industry, and Integrity respectable: He professed the Religion of Jesus in his entrance on manly life; and proved its excellence by virtuous Principle and unblemished conduct."